alekhyaduba/alekhyaduba.github.io/README.md

 [comment]: <> (You can use the [editor on GitHub]&#40;https://github.com/alekhyaramarao/alekhyaramarao.github.io/edit/main/README.md&#41; to maintain and preview the content for your website in Markdown files.)
 # About me -
-I am one who is interested in building Intelligent Systems that takes away the redundant work and allow us to work on new and exciting problems.
+I am one who like to build Intelligent Systems that takes away the redundant work and allows us to work on new and exciting problems.

 In few words, solving problems is what gives me the high and monotonocity is what I dread.

 I am currently pursuing my **Master’s degree in Computer Science** and my primary focus is in the field of **Applied Machine Learning**.
 I have worked on projects exploring the fields of **Computer Vision/ Perception, Machine Learning Algorithms and Graphs**.